-This is a description that varies from company to company.
-We decided to publish what each one of these release definitions are for Armory and where we suggest you install them.
-Regardless of what stage a feature is in, we would love to hear some feedback about it.
+Each one of these release definitions is for Armory Continuous Deployment and where you should or should not install a release or feature in one of these stages.
+Regardless of what stage a feature is in, Armory would love to hear some feedback about it.

 An experiment is a test version of a new feature that we think will solve some of your pain points.
 This is your opportunity to provide us feedback.
 We want to hear the good, the bad, and the ugly, so we can create the best feature to solve your problem.